 Despite facing some challenges, states that do not require an income tax seem able to have found a balance between low taxes, affordability, and providing effective government services.
 Oftentimes, the lack of income tax revenue is made up through higher taxes for other entities, such as corporate taxes.

-Pennsylvania corporate tax is a separate and additional tax imposed on the net income of every corporation doing business within Pennsylvania.
-In addition to your company’s federal-level corporate taxes, as well as the taxes you pay to the state where your company was incorporated, you will probably have to calculate and pay a special annual tax for being located in Pennsylvania.
+Philadelphia corporate tax is a separate and additional tax imposed on the net income of every corporation doing business within Philadelphia.
+In addition to your company’s federal-level corporate taxes, as well as the taxes you pay to the state where your company was incorporated, you will probably have to calculate and pay a special annual tax for being located in Philadelphia.

-The amount of tax you owe depends on several factors including net income earned from all sources within and without the state and total capital employed within Pennsylvania.
-If your after-tax profits are large enough, this additional corporate tax may be substantial, which can make deciding to do business in Pennsylvania even more complicated.
+The amount of tax you owe depends on several factors including net income earned from all sources within and without the state and total capital employed within Philadelphia.
+If your after-tax profits are large enough, this additional corporate tax may be substantial, which can make deciding to do business in Philadelphia even more complicated.

 There are several other guidelines that a business must fulfill to operate in multiple states.
-If your company has a registered branch or operates in Pennsylvania, you will most likely be obligated to pay taxes in Pennsylvania.
-You can obtain the assistance of a reputable Pennsylvania tax law firm to assist you on all tax-related matters.
+If your company has a registered branch or operates in Philadelphia, you will most likely be obligated to pay taxes in Philadelphia.
+You can obtain the assistance of a reputable Philadelphia tax law firm to assist you on all tax-related matters.

 Businesses generally pay some amount of tax in all the states they are operating.
 At times, it can be challenging to evaluate the taxes for multistate corporations.
 This is one reason why it is often recommended to consult a professional for guidance.